 |Dimensions||4 x 9.4 x 0.55 inches||3.6 x 8.2 x 0.55 inches|

 There are small but significant differences upfront.
-While you can get up to seven hours of battery life with the Switch Lite, which is more than what we got with the original Switch, the new Switch can last even longer with up to nine hours.
+While you can get up to seven hours of battery life with the Switch Lite, more than what we got with the original Switch, the new Switch V2 can last even longer, up to nine hours.
 That extra amount of time will make a difference when you're on vacation or on-the-go.

 Size is an issue here, but not a super pronounced one.
 The new Switch V2 looks and feels like the original Switch, only weighing about 0.88 pounds and having a 6.2-inch screen.
 The Switch Lite weighs even less at 0.61 pounds, and the 5.5-inch screen is about the size of an average smartphone.
 This smaller version feels better in your hands since it was designed as a dedicated handheld device, and it's easier to transport wherever you go.
 Keep in mind that when in handheld mode, both devices have the same resolution.
 You'll have to decide if you prefer a larger screen or portability in this case.

 Initial & setup costs

-This lower cost is possible because certain technologies that are available in the new Switch aren't available on the Switch Lite, like HD rumble, detachable Joy-Cons, or motion control.
+This lower cost is possible because certain technologies available in the new Switch aren't available on the Switch Lite, like HD rumble, detachable Joy-Cons, or motion control.
 This means that Switch Lite owners need to buy some accessories to play multiplayer games or games that rely on you waving a Joy-Con around.

 Firstly, you'll need external controllers like the Pro Controller or Joy-Cons that feature motion controls.
 They'll typically run you $40–$80 each.
 Additionally, since the Switch Lite doesn't have a built-in kickstand, you'll want to get a stand to prop up your gaming system.
 At that point, you'll be spending anywhere from $250 to $290 for your preferred gaming setup, which isn't that much cheaper than buying the more versatile new Switch.

 Game compatibility & storage